aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### In macOS Safari, audio stops playing when I minimize or move the window to the background.
 Is this a known issue?

-macOS Safari has a [known Web Audio issue](https://bugs.webkit.org/show_bug.cgi?id=231105) that a [MediaStreamAudioDestinationNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamAudioDestinationNode) stops working when you minimize the window.
+Safari on macOS has a [known Web Audio issue](https://bugs.webkit.org/show_bug.cgi?id=231105) that a [MediaStreamAudioDestinationNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamAudioDestinationNode) stops working when you minimize the window.
 The bug also occurs when you activate the full-screen mode and switch to another window.
 To remediate the issue, disable Web Audio by passing the `{ enableWebAudio: false }` argument, or no argument, to `new DefaultDeviceController`.

 ### I am unable to select an audio output device in some browsers, is this a known issue?